RafaelGSS/blog/priv/posts/performance-methodologies.md

 Once it becomes problem, one rarely has time to dedicate towards improving it.
 This article aims to show you that **there is no magic solution**.
 A lot of work should be done in early phases of development.
 This article will consider the reader having the role of  Performance Engineer or having to "act" as one.

-Before any performance analysis, you **must** understand the application architecture.
-It should be performed with clear paths of dependencies and third-party services.
+Prior starting performance analysis, you **must**  understand your application architecture.
+Any analysis requires clear boundaries and a full understanding of dependencies and third-party services.

 Have a clear diagram of software architecture is a great start to move forward.